NLI4CT: Multi-Evidence Natural Language Inference for Clinical Trial Reports: Introduction

 Clinical trials are research studies performed to test the efficacy and safety of novel treatments, and they are indispensable for the progression of experimental medicine \cite{avis2006factors}.
 CTRs are documents that detail the methodology and results of a particular trial.
 Clinical practitioners use the information in these CTRs to design personalized and targeted interventions, matching therapeutic agents to each patient's tumor biomarkers.
 However, there are over 400,000 CTRs available, being continually published at an ever-increasing rate \cite{bastian2010seventy}.
 Consequently, it has become unfeasible to manually carry out comprehensive evaluations of all the relevant literature when designing treatment protocols \cite{DeYoung2020EvidenceI2}.
 Natural Language Inference (NLI) offers a potential solution for the large-scale interpretation and retrieval of medical evidence, connecting the latest evidence to support personalized care \cite{sutton2020overview}.

 In this paper, we propose two different tasks, on breast cancer CTRs.
-Firstly to determine the inference relation between a natural language statement, and a CTR, shown in Figure 1.
-Secondly, to retrieve supporting facts from the CTR(s) to justify the predicted relation demonstrated in Figure 1.
+Firstly, to determine the inference relation between a natural language statement and a CTR, as shown in Figure 1.
+Secondly, to retrieve supporting facts from the CTR(s) to justify the predicted relation.
 With respect to healthcare, these inference tasks are a move towards automatic claim verification and evidence extraction, over biomedical corpora.

 These proposed tasks represent several challenges for existing NLI systems.
 The inference task requires substantial amounts of quantitative reasoning and numerical operations, as seen in Figure 1, on which many current state-of-the-art NLI models perform poorly \cite{DBLP:journals/corr/abs-1901-03735,DBLP:journals/corr/abs-1903-11907}.
-Additionally, much of the inference for these tasks revolves around domain-specific terminology, also shown in Figure 1.
-Many state-of-the-art (SOTA) NLI models fail to effectively surmount the word distribution shift from general domain corpora to biomedical corpora through transfer learning \cite{bio}.
+Additionally, much of the inference for these tasks revolves around domain-specific terminology (see Figure 1).
+Many state-of-the-art NLI models fail to effectively surmount the word distribution shift from general domain corpora to biomedical corpora through transfer learning \cite{bio}.
 This phenomenon is well-represented in the proposed dataset.
 This task differentiates itself from other biomedical NLI tasks by considering the full scope of CTRs, not limited to results and interventions, instead including eligibility and Adverse events (AE) as well \cite{DeYoung2020EvidenceI2}.
-This task also provides a significant variance in the types of inference required to solve each instance, with minimal, if any, repetition in inference chains.
+The proposed task also provides a significant variance in the types of inference required to solve each instance, with minimal, if any, repetition in inference chains.
+The contributions of this paper are as follows: \begin{enumerate} \item The definition of a novel benchmark (NLI4CT), including two main tasks requiring reasoning over CTRs that incorporate several of the fundamental challenges currently faced by modern NLI systems. \item The release of a newly publicly-available corpus containing 2,400 expert-annotated entailment relations, with associated CTRs from ClinicalTrials.gov\footnote{\url{https://clinicaltrials.gov/ct2/home}}, labels, and extracted evidence lists. \item An extensive empirical evaluation of state-of-the-art NLI models demonstrating current limitations and challenges involved in the proposed tasks.
+Specifically, we test 7 representative NLI models on our dataset and report a maximum F1 score of 0.644.
+We attribute these results to generalization problems induced by the shift in distribution required for inference. \end{enumerate}